5 chess coaching techniques/ideas that work

 Tips about chess coaching techniques

 If your desire is to be a professional chess player, you must take your training very seriously.
-It is a game in which if you make a bad move, it could ruin the whole process.
+In a game, a bad move could ruin the whole process.
 That’s why every move must be well analyzed in such a way that you must project your future moves as well as understand what your opponent will do in the next move.
 Take your time to think carefully about what you’re going to do.

 On the other hand, if you only play chess for recreational reasons, you don’t have so much pressure on you.
 So it doesn’t matter too much if you’re wrong, as the goal is to have fun.
 You’ll be doing it in a way that will help your mental agility for decision making.